niketg-2004/Project-1-Biocomputing-Group-06/README.md

 3. Identified the required sequence records and accession numbers.
 4. Retrieved the required nucleotide and protein sequences.
 5. Retrieved the GenBank record for the required gene.
-6. Stored the retrieved FASTA, GenBank and PDB files in the `data/` folder.
+6. Stored the retrieved FASTA and GenBank in the `data/` folder.
 7. Performed the required analysis using Python.
 8. Stored the Python notebook used for the analysis in the `scripts/` folder.
 9. Stored the output files and Q4 summary table in the `results/` folder.